Texas Christian University Data & Information Overview

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At TCU, approximately 29% of students took out student loans averaging $14,693 a year.
-That adds up to $58,772 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At TCU, approximately 30% of students took out student loans averaging $14,443 a year.
+That adds up to $57,772 over four years for those students.

 How Much Money Do TCU Graduates Make?bachelor's degree recipients from TCU make around $52,800 per year during the early years of their employment.
-This is good news for future TCU graduates since it is 29% more than the average college graduate's salary of $40,800 per year.
+That's great news for TCU students since it is 33% more than the average college graduate's salary of $39,802 per year.

 Location of Texas Christian University

 |Address:||2800 S University Dr, Fort Worth, TX 76129|